For a project manager, a bad week might go something like this:

 - Establishing measures of performance and creation of project milestones simpliﬁes project monitoring.

 - Early identiﬁcation of deviations in quality, time, or budget enables early correction.

 Successful project management relies on careful and realistic project planning coupled with aggressive, proactive control.
-The project success may be deﬁned differently in each organization, but in general a project is deemed a success when:
+The project success may be deﬁned differently in each organization, but in general, a project has deemed a success when:

 - It is completed on time or early.

 - It comes in at or below the expenditures planned for in the baseline budget.

 - It meets all speciﬁcations outlined in the approved project deﬁnition, and the deliverables are accepted by the end-user and/or assigning entity.